In a Nutshell:

 Check Latest Price

-Suppose you answered yes to either of those questions and you’re considering the Monarch.
-In that case, we’re very glad that you’re here because once you read this, our Osaki Monarch massage chair review, we cannot, in good conscience, recommend this model, except in one fairly specific case.
+Suppose you answered yes to either of those questions and are considering the Monarch.
+In that case, we’re very glad you’re here because once you read this Osaki Monarch massage chair review, we cannot, in good conscience, recommend this model except in one fairly specific case.

 Osaki is one of the most respected companies in the industry, and most of their products are amazing.
 Check out our reviews of their other models.